Syrian rebel leader threatens to escalate attacks

 The League mission has already been plagued by controversy.
 Protesters have complained about its small size and were appalled when the head of the mission suggested he was reassured by first impressions of Homs, one of the main centres of unrest.

-French Foreign Minister Alain Juppe said on Tuesday it was crucial that monitors were able to act independently.
-Protesters have complained that security forces regularly accompany monitors, making them difficult to approach.
+France's foreign minister Alain Juppe said on Tuesday it was crucial that monitors were able to act independently - protesters have complained that security forces accompany monitors, making them difficult to approach.

 "Do they truly have genuinely free access to information?
 We are waiting for the report they will produce in the coming days for more clarity," Juppe said in an interview on TV news channel i>tele.

-"I don't think they are sympathetic, I think they are afraid," said activist Abu Faisal, also present at the meeting.
-"We wanted to take them to one of the narrow alleys where there had been a lot of shelling.
-They wouldn't go past the buildings where there were snipers.

-"People here are getting shot.
-They are here to get the facts but they are cowards and too afraid to do it," he said.

 Juppe said he was confident about the Arab League's determination, but the United Nations could not stand idly by as more people died.
-Russia has continued to block decisive U.N. action on the issue, he said.
+Russia continued to block U.N. progress on the issue, he said.

-More than 5,000 people have been killed in Assad's crackdown on dissent, according to a United Nations estimate.
+More than 5,000 people have been killed in the crackdown, according to the United Nations' estimate.

 Armed rebellion has begun to overshadow what began as peaceful protests as rebels fight back.
-Damascus says it is battling foreign-backed "terrorists" who have killed at least 2,000 members of the security forces.
+Damascus says it is fighting foreign-backed "terrorists" who have killed at least 2,000 members of the security forces.

 Rebel leader Asaad ordered a stop to attacks on security forces during the monitors' visit last week, but reports of assaults have continued to come in, highlighting concerns that the FSA does not fully control rebels.